brettak09/boston_Crime_Data_9_Brett-Kolinek/Readme.md

 ### Objective/Purpose

-Using CSV files an SQLite database was created, the accessed in Jupyter notebook.
-Create several tables to compare data points, saved data to images and created a locally hosted site to display the data using bootstrap.
+Using CSV files an SQLite database was created, then accessed in Jupyter notebook.
+Created several tables to compare data points, saved data to images and created a locally hosted site to display the data using bootstrap.

 ### Conclusion